-Veronica Gross (Orchestra, Oboe/Tenor Saxophone) is excited to perform with Theatre@First for the first time.
-Her musical credits range from symphonic and orchestral performances to musical theater to submerging the bottom quarter of a baritone saxophone in a fountain as part of the Brown Band.
+Veronica Gross (Orchestra, Oboe/Tenor Saxophone) is excited to perform with T@F for the first time.
+Her musical credits range from symphonic and orchestral performances to musical theatre to submerging the bottom quarter of a baritone saxophone in a fountain as part of the Brown Band.
 Her more or less real job is teaching at UMass-Boston.

-Jo Guthrie (Technical Director) -- Clearly Jo's love of Cat Herding (aka Project Management) has found a home among the firsties.
+Jo Guthrie (Technical Director) — Clearly Jo's love of Cat Herding (aka Project Management) has found a home among the firsties.
 Should you be in need of her talents, she is available for hire.
-Meanwhile, she's excited to participate in this, her 14th production with Theatre at First.
+Meanwhile, she's excited to participate in this, her 14th production with T@F.

-Elyse Hendrickson (Chorus) A new comer to Somerville, Elyse is happy to be performing in what she hopes to be first of many shows with Theatre@First.
-She has a rich range of experiences in many musicals and plays, but has never before had the pleasure of playing a dragon!
-Elyse would like to thank her fiancˇ Dan for supporting her with play and also apologize for subjecting him to lonely dinners.
+Elyse Hendrickson (Chorus) A newcomer to Somerville, Elyse is happy to be performing in what she hopes to be first of many shows with T@F. She has a rich range of experiences in many musicals and plays, but has never before had the pleasure of playing a dragon!
+Elyse would like to thank her fiancé Dan for supporting her with play and also apologize for subjecting him to lonely dinners.

 Andrea Humez (Insipia) last appeared onstage with T@F as Margaret Fuller in The Margaret Ghost.
 Her T@F directing credits include Arms and the Man and The Rimers of Eldritch.
 Lately, she has been playing grandmothers: Madame Armfeldt in A Little Night Music and Irene in He Really Was A Good Son.
 But she doesn't worry about being typecast: in this show, she's playing a Fairy Godmother.

-Elizabeth Hunter (Director) is the founding Artistic Director of Theatre@First and has directed seven of our previous shows (Rosencrantz and Guildenstern Are Dead, Murder in the Cathedral, Talley's Folly, Murder in the Cathedral, The Merry Wives of Windsor, The Margaret Ghost, and Much Ado About Nothing), in addition to working with other college and community theatres in the area.
+Elizabeth Hunter (Director) is the founding Artistic Director of T@F and has directed six of our previous shows (Rosencrantz and Guildenstern Are Dead, Murder in the Cathedral, Talley's Folly, The Merry Wives of Windsor, The Margaret Ghost, and Much Ado About Nothing), in addition to working with other college and community theatres in the area.
 She would like to thank Colleen for her incredible generosity with her work, all of the amazing people who have put their energy into making this happen, and the crack team of babysitters who make it possible for her to be here.